TrackableEntities/EntityFrameworkCore.Scaffolding.Handlebars/.github/CONTRIBUTING.md

     ```
     git pull --rebase upstream master
     ```
     - Resolve conflicts if necessary.
-Using Visual Studio Code, you can select `Accept Current Change`, `Accept Incoming Change`, A`ccept Incoming Change`, `Accept Both Changes`, or `Compare Changes`.
+Using Visual Studio Code, you can select `Accept Current Change`, `Accept Incoming Change`, `Accept Incoming Change`, `Accept Both Changes`, or `Compare Changes`.
     - Once you resolve conflicts in a file, make sure to _save_ the file.
 Then _stage_ changes and continue rebase.
     ```
     git add .